 People like a 'purpose' that is respectable, justifiable.
-The fons et origo of their wish can be to simply to sit quietly and reflect on life.
+The fons et origo of their wish can be to simply sit quietly and reflect on life.
 Meditation as a practice can come from that deep-seated wish.
 It may be that we tend to conflate a fashionable idea about meditation with this humbler goal of what we may wish to achieve.
 A prejudice has crept in against, for instance, silently staring into space but it is fine today to say 'I am doing my Meditation'.
-We may not be following our own wish as much as we like to think when we go in for Meditation with all its bells and whistles.
+We may not be following our own wish as much as we like to think when we go in for Meditation with all its' bells and whistles.

 Reflection makes no grand claims of itself.
-It is not like people in gaudy attire giving a large flaunting themselves to grab attention.
-Unobtrusive types in the background can be overlooked despite having valuable ideas.
+It is not like someone in a gaudy dress giving a large account of himself who grabs the attention.
+Unobtrusive types in the background can get overlooked though have valuable ideas.

-Reflection: is a staple of our persona, a 'given' part of how we 'are'.
+Reflect: is a staple of our persona, a 'given' part of how we 'are'.
 It comes into intuition which is not taught in schools where curricula concentrate on intellectual pursuits.
-We are so familiar with it that there is no need to think about it, or we think.
-Will you reflect on the idea that you reflect for more than a moment?
-Moods and duties get in the way of doing it but because you are reading these lines and not otherwise occupied, might this might be a good a time?
+We are so familiar with it that there is no need to think about it, we think.
+Will you reflect on the idea that you reflect for a moment?
+Moods and duties get in the way of doing it but because you are reading these lines and not otherwise occupied, this might be a good a time?